wcgordon1/TustinRecruiting/src/content/jobs/tr-full-stack-developer-chula-vista-full-eec20g.md

 ---
 position: Full Stack Developer
 description: >-
-  ## About the Role

-  In the vibrant tech landscape of Chula Vista, CA, a remarkable opportunity awaits for a Full Stack Developer passionate about shaping the future of SaaS (Software as a Service).
+  About the Role In the vibrant tech landscape of Chula Vista, CA, a remarkable opportunity awaits for a Full Stack Developer passionate about shaping the future of SaaS (Software as a Service).
 Imagine being part of a dynamic enterprise software company that operates at the cutting edge of technology, yet offers the flexibility of a fully remote position.
-Nestled virtually in a technological haven, this role provides the unique blend of innovation and flexibility, allowing you to work from anywhere in the U.S., yet feel tethered to a vision shared by a closely-knit team.
+Nestled virtually in a technological haven, this role provides the unique blend of innovation and flexibility, allowing you to work from anywhere in the U.S., yet feel tethered to a vision shared by a closelyknit team.
 Being remote does...
 location: 'Chula Vista, CA'
 team: Software
 schedule: Standard Business Hours